 Look at the cosmos.
 A hundred billion galaxies.
 A hundred billion stars in each.
-A universe so vast that the light from its edges has been traveling for thirteen billion years to reach us.
-And on one pale blue dot, conscious beings ask why they matter.
+A universe so vast that the light from its edges has been travelling for thirteen billion years to reach us.
+On one pale blue dot, conscious beings ask why they matter.
 Why would a Creator of such scale concern Himself with what we believe?
 Why would He declare some of His own creatures “enemies”?
-Why create such vastness only to focus judgment on one species, on one planet, fighting over whose conception of Him is correct?
+Why create such vastness only to focus judgement on one species, on one planet, fighting over whose conception of Him is correct?

 Scale and significance

 The universe is vast.
-From this, some conclude that human significance must be proportionate to physical scale.
-A Creator of galaxies should not care what happens on one planet.
+Some conclude from this that human significance must be proportionate to physical scale, that a Creator of galaxies should not care what happens on one planet.

 Why multiple religions?

 If God wanted human beings to know Him, why allow confusion?
-Why permit thousands of religions, prophets in some places and silence in others?
-Why make geography the primary determinant of religious identity?
+Why permit thousands of religions, prophets in some places and silence in others, geography acting as the primary determinant of religious identity?

 The Islamic answer begins with what God has given every person.
-Fitrah — the innate disposition toward recognizing the transcendent.
-Reason — the capacity to see causality and moral law.
-Conscience — the recognition of right and wrong.
-These are universal, not restricted to any region.
+Fiṭrah, the innate disposition toward recognising the transcendent.
+Reason, the capacity to see causality and moral law.
+Conscience, the recognition of right and wrong.
+These are universal, present in every human community across history regardless of whether prophetic communication has reached them.

 The meaning of “enemies of God”